SiddheshCodeMaster/SiddheshCodeMaster/README.md

 Not only that, but I feel privileged to be a part of the Computer Science Family.
 It is an ever-growing field and I hope that someday I will contribute to this field.

-I'm currently a final year CS student along with pursuing Specialization in Data Science from Symbiosis Institute of Technology, Pune.
-I am also working as a business analyst at EasyEcom Pvt.
-Ltd., Bengaluru, Karnataka.
+I have completed my B.Tech in CS along with Honor's in Data Science from Symbiosis Institute of Technology, Pune.
+Currently working in Oracle Financial Services Software as an Associate Consultant.

-I am currently learning how to use Graph Database as well as Java. </p>
+I am currently learning how to use Graph Database and DOM manipulation using JavaScript. </p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=siddheshcodemaster&label=Profile%20views&color=0e75b6&style=flat" alt="siddheshcodemaster" /> </p>